Onboarding Process and Tools

 90 Days

-Ask open questions that show you are open to hearing their candid viewpoints of their initial experience, such as:
+When you check in with your team member, you may want to ask open questions that show you are open to listening to their candid viewpoints of their initial experience, such as:

 - What has been your most important learning during your first three months here?